zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 “two-piece” we would call it, bathing suit for wome n.
 The top part of the bathing suit goes around a woman’s chest or breasts and the  bottom part goes where she would wear a pair of underwear.
 “Teeny tiny” me ans very small.
 So, these bikinis are not very big, relative to the women who  are wearing them.
 That is, you can see a lot of their skin.

 David says, “Those women?
 They’re just showing off what God gave them.”
 “To show off” is a two-word, phrasal verb meaning to ma ke something visible to other people so they can admire it, so they can see how b eautiful it is.
 We can also use this expression when we tell people things about ou rselves that we want to impress them with.
 “Oh, I just won a Nobel Prize in  literature, didn’t I tell you?”
 You are showing off.
-You are telling other people a bout your accomplishments or you’re showing them something physically that you w ant them to admire.
+You are telling other people a bout your accomplishments or you’re showing them something physically that you want them to admire.
 You want them to say, “Oh, well that’s very beautiful,”  or “That’s very impressive.
 Congratulations on your Nobel Prize for literature. ”

 “What God gave someone” is a phrase that we use to describe your natural abilities or your physical appearance.
 So when Davi d says that the women are just showing off what God gave them, he’s saying th at the women are just showing the world the gifts, if you will, that God has given them in creating their beautiful bodies.
-I think that’s what David is tryi ng to say here.
+I think that’s what David is trying to say here.

 Now let’s listen to the dialog, this time, at a nor mal speed.

 [start of dialog]

-Pamela:  You know that your tongue is hanging out o f your mouth, right?
+Pamela:  You know that your tongue is hanging out of your mouth, right?

 David:  That’s because I’ve never seen so many beau tiful women in one place before.
 Why have I never been to this beach before ?
 Look at her!
 She’s a hottie!